 Fire Safety Inspections

-Assistant Fire Marshal Jack Hanson is responsible for inspecting new and existing commercial properties, schools, colleges, residential day care facilities and homes for foster care purposes within the incorporated city limits of Marshall.
+Fire Marshal Joey Dunagan and Assistant Fire Marshal Scott Barmore are responsible for inspecting new and existing commercial properties, schools, colleges, residential day care facilities and homes for foster care purposes within the incorporated city limits of Marshall.
 We also inspect residential properties on a request basis.
 Forty-seven percent of businesses severely damaged or destroyed by fire go out of business within two years.
 This could place a tremendous hit on our cities economy.
 The inspections process is to identify and eliminate any potential fire hazards.

-The inspections office inspects each commercial building on an annual basis.
+The Fire inspections office inspects each commercial building on an annual basis.

 Each building is inspected for standards required by the latest International Fire Codes adopted by the City of Marshall for items such as: